Improved Averaged Distribution of $d_3(n)$ in Prime Arithmetic Progressions: Introduction

 \subsection{Statement of Main Results}

-In this paper, we push the averaged level of distribution for the ternary divisor function $d_3(n)$ to $8/11$ by using the Petrow–Young \cite{PY} subconvexity bound.
-This work was motivated by a problem originally suggested to us by Parry.\\ \\ We extend the result of Parry \cite{Pa1} on $d_3(n)$, which has an exponent of distribution $2/3$, to $8/11$ for primes by following the method of Parry in \cite{Pa2} and we obtain the following theorem. \begin{theorem} Let
+In this paper, we improve the averaged level of distribution for the ternary divisor function $d_3(n)$ to $8/11$ by using the Petrow–Young \cite{PY} subconvexity bound.
+This work was motivated by a problem originally suggested to us by Parry.

+Following the method of Parry \cite{Pa2}, we extend Parry’s result \cite{Pa1} for $d_3(n)$, which gave exponent of distribution $2/3$, to exponent $8/11$ in the case of prime moduli.
+We thus obtain the following theorem. \begin{theorem} Let

 Then for a prime $q \le x^{8/11}$ and any $\varepsilon > 0$,

 \end{theorem} Let